ppy/osu-wiki/wiki/Contests/osu!trivium_Quiz/2021/en.md

 ## Ruleset

-- You cannot ask ::mangomizer::{ user=1893718 } or [peppy](https://osu.ppy.sh/users/2) for information, hints, or answers.
+- You cannot ask ::mangomizer::{ user=1893718 } or ::peppy::{ user=2 } for information, hints, or answers.